Are the libraries open?

 Yes.
 Construction in Doe Library continues, with intermittent disruptions in the basement and on floors 1 and 2.
 Signs are posted in those spaces with additional details.

-Moffitt Library will be closed for a seismic safety construction project from January through August 2022.
-All library services and staff will be temporarily relocated from Moffitt, mainly to Doe.
+Moffitt Library will be closed for a seismic safety construction project from January until Aug.
+22. All library services and staff will be temporarily relocated from Moffitt, mainly to Doe.
 Classrooms in Moffitt will be closed, with activity shifting to other rooms around campus, and students will be asked to use study spaces at Doe, Main (Gardner) Stacks, and other campus libraries.
 The Newspapers & Microforms Library will also remain closed.